bcwhite-code/brians-blueprints/self-building-spacex.md

 shouldn't have any such overlap so are safe to be adjacent.

 * Starter Circuits: _Read blueprint comment!_
+* Water.
 * Basic Science: Place beside mall with factory side close.
 Connect logistic networks.
 Manually build out the station side.
 Prioritize coal, stone, iron, & copper.
 * Refinery: Will require a second placement once waterfill is down to place pumps.
 No blue-belts yet so use planner to downgrade all blue to red and **turn on** the extra config combinator to add red belts to phase#2 of the construction.
 Later, when blue belts do become available, reverse this.
 Re-place when Coal Liquefaction eventually becomes available.
 * Steel (electric)
 * Depot Hub: There are no requester chests so manually put fuel into the feeder chests so trains can be refueled.
 (Or use the "Early Logistics System" mod to create perfectly usable requester chests for this application.)

 Since the refinery will soon export sulfuric acid, now would be a good time to build a uranium mine.

 The self-building "Mine" block can be used from here as well but it's only useful in a block with multiple large resources patches.